musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 [augementing cognition](http://augmentingcognition.com/ltm.html)

 I am excited to try and apply his strategies to my learning process over the next three months.
-Micheal advocates using the Anki (link) application and method to be remember more of what you spend your time learning.
-Anki is an open source spaced repetition flash card app (ref).
+Micheal advocates using the [Anki](https://apps.ankiweb.net/) application and method to be remember more of what you spend your time learning.
+Anki is an open source spaced repetition flash card app.
 You add flash cards with questions and answers.
 Each time you practice a card you answer how difficult you found it to remember ( bad, good, easy ).
-Anki then uses the an algorithm based on the forgetting curve (ref) to remind you to rehearse each flashcard at the optimal time solidify it as a long term memory.
+Anki then uses the an algorithm based on the [forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve) to remind you to rehearse each flashcard at the optimal time solidify it as a long term memory.

 The main goal studying over the next 3 months is to remember what I learn.
 As Micheal says: *"Anki makes memory a choice, rather than a haphazard event, to be left to chance"*.
 It is a seductive idea.
 That by using Anki you can have a better memory and therefore be more efficient with the time you spend learning.